Skin sloughing: Sunburns

 Sunburns transmit UVB to keratinocytes which causes them to undergo apoptosis.
 UVB radiation is dangerous as it can lead to DNA damage as well as damage of tumor-suppressor pro-apoptotic signaling pathways.
 The formation of sunburn cells is in response to the damage done by UVB exposure.
 Sunburned cells are those which have initiated apoptosis.
 The programmed cell death prevents the activity of damaged DNA or pathways that could otherwise lead to cancer.
 In the process, however, keratinocytes are killed.
 If the keratinocytes that apoptose are in the lowest layer of the skin, this can be an issue.
 Typically, however, keratinocytes in higher layers are able to slough away normally.
 The skin peeling that occurs as sunburns heal is due to this process.

 Infections

 Fungal infections that lead to this condition include ringworm, athlete's foot, and jock itch.
 Most fungal infections related to skin sloughing are caused by dermatophytes.
 Because this type of fungi require keratin to grow, they target the epidermis.
 The more superficial layers of the dermis often serve as a protective barrier against these fungi because they are dry and typically dead.
 If fungi are able to infect, however, it can cause inflammation in the skin and patches similar to psoriasis.

 Bacterial infections include toxic shock syndrome, staph infection, and scarlet fever.

 Diseases

 Dermatitis

 Dermatitis, or skin inflammation, involves skin peeling.
 Atopic dermatitis (or eczema) is the most common inflammatory skin disease.
 Skin may slough in a peeling fashion.
 Contact dermatitis arises from contact with a skin irritant.
-The ensuing irritation can cause sores and skin sloughing. and Seborrheic dermatitis which is associated with skin shedding through dandruff.
+The ensuing irritation can cause sores and skin sloughing.
+Seborrheic dermatitis is associated with skin shedding through dandruff.